nikahmadz/pages/_includes/demo.md

 This template helps you build websites on **Github**.
 It has everything pre-configured to get you started right away.
-You can write your content in Markdown and HTML.
+Write your content in Markdown and HTML.
 Maintain the content of your website with any code editor you like.
 When you commit your code, **Github Pages** will build your website from the content of your files.
 {: .bg-secondary.p-3.text-slategray.text-small }